Overview

 Understanding and appreciating diverse cultures, beliefs, and experiences offers a therapeutic approach designed to acknowledge and honor clients' cultural diversity.
 Multicultural counseling isn’t a method but a mindset, recognizing that a person's cultural identity can influence their perception1 of the world, their challenges, and the healing process.

 While effective in many contexts, traditional therapy models can sometimes overlook or misunderstand the nuances of an individual's cultural background.
-Multicultural therapy addresses this gap, tailoring the therapeutic process to be culturally relevant and sensitive.
+Multicultural therapy addresses this gap in therapy, tailoring the therapeutic process to be culturally relevant and sensitive.
 This form of treatment2 isn’t a one-size-fits-all strategy.
 It’s a flexible framework that adapts to the individual cultural dynamics of each client.

 How it works